-LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department:Agency for Persons with DisabilitiesProgram:Developmental Services Public FacilitiesService/Budget Entity:67100300Measure: Number adults receiving services in developmental servicesinstitutions.
-Performance Ass sessment of Outcome M sessment of Output Mea AA Performance Standar sure 🗌 Deletion of Measure of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 1,293 1,174 119 + 9.2% Internal Factors (check all that apply): □ Staff Capacity □ Personnel Factors □ Staff Capacity □ Competing Priorities □ Level of Training □ Previous Estimate Incorrect □ Other (Identify) Explanation: The closure of the Community of Landmark facility has reduced the number of persons living in state facilities, and the five-year plan to close the Gulf Coast Center facility (now in its second year of implementation) will continue to reduce the number of persons living in state facilities, in concurrence with the Brown v.
+LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department: Agency for Persons with Disabilities Program: Developmental Services Public Facilities Service/Budget Entity: 67100300 Measure: Number adults receiving services in developmental services institutions.
+Action: ☐ Performance Assessment of Outcome Measure ☐ Performance Assessment of Output Measure ☐ Deletion of Measure ☐ Adjustment of GAA Performance Standards Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 1,148 1,120 24 + 2.4% Factors Accounting for the Difference: Internal Factors (check all that apply): ☐ Personnel Factors ☐ Staff Capacity ☐ Competing Priorities ☐ Level of Training ☐ Previous Estimate Incorrect ☐ Other (Identify) Explanation: The closure of the Community of Landmark facility has reduced the number of persons living in state facilities, and the five-year plan to close the Gulf Coast Center facility (now in its second year of implementation) will continue to reduce the number of persons living in state facilities, in concurrence with the Brown v.
 Bush Settlement agreement.
-External Factors (check all that apply): Technological Problems Resources Unavailable Technological Problems Legal/Legislative Change Natural Disaster Target Population Change Other (Identify) This Program/Service Cannot Fix The Problem Other (Identify) Current Laws Are Working Against The Agency Mission Explanation: Offsetting the reductions realized by the closure of Gulf Coast Center facility is the increase in demand and capacity for forensic residents, which should somewhat reduce the rate of population decline in the next several years.
-Somewhat reduce the rate of population decline in the next several years.
-Management Efforts to Address Differences/Problems (check all that apply): Training Technology Personnel Other (Identify) Recommendations: No action is needed.
+External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change This Program/Service Cannot Fix The Problem Current Laws Are Working Against The Agency Mission Explanation: Offsetting the reductions realized by the closure of Gulf Coast Center facility is the increase in demand and capacity for forensic residents, which should somewhat reduce the rate of population decline in the next several years.
+Management Efforts to Address Differences/Problems (check all that apply): ☐ Training ☐ Technology ☐ Personnel ☐ Other (Identify) Recommendations: No action is needed.
 Performance for this measure exceeded the approved standard.
 Office of Policy and Budget - July 2006

-LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department:Agency for Persons with DisabilitiesProgram:Program Management and ComplianceService/Budget Entity:67100200Management of total program costs Measure: Administrative cost as a percent of total program costs Action: Performance Assessment of Outcome Measure Performance Assessment of Output Measure Deletion of Measure Adjustment of GAA Performance Standards Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 1.74% 1.67 07 - 4% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Staff Capacity Competing Priorities Level of Training Previous Estimate Incorrect Other (Identify) Explanation: Explanation: External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Natural Disaster Target Population Change Other (Identify) This Program/Service Cannot Fix The Problem Current Laws Are Working Against The Agency Mission Explanation: Explanation: Management Efforts to Address Differences/Problems (check all that apply): Training Technology Personnel Other (Identify) Recommendations: No action is needed.
+LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department: Agency for Persons with Disabilities Program: Program Management and Compliance Service/Budget Entity: 67100200 nt of total program co osts Measure: Administrative cost as a percent of total program costs Action: ☐ Performance Assessment of Outcome Measure ☐ Performance Assessment of Output Measure ☐ Adjustment of GAA Performance Standards ☐ Deletion of Measure ☐ Deletion of Measure Approved Actual Performance Difference Percentage Difference Standard Results (Over/Under) Difference 3.50% 3.43% 07 - 2% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Competing Priorities Previous Estimate Incorrect Other (Identify) Explanation: External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change This Program/Service Cannot Fix The Problem Current Laws Are Working Against The Agency Mission Explanation: Management Efforts to Address Differences/Problems (check all that apply): ☐ Training ☐ Technology ☐ Personnel ☐ Other (Identify) Recommendations: No action is needed.
 Performance for this measure exceeded the approved standard.